ajdavidson/react-atm/README.md

 React ATM Simulator.
 Refactoring assignment started with setting the increments to be of 20 for the input field.
 A minimum of 0 and maximum of 1000 was also set.
 KeyPress and Paste were also suppressed to enforce a 20 step imitation.
 A field of buttons was created to simulate the QuickCash withdrawal feature.
 Many conditions were programmed to ensure continued validity.
 Provided an async message area with dynamic response using state.
-Transaction indicator lights.
+Animated transaction indicator lights.
 Transaction log of running gross total deposits and withdrawals.

 ## :sparkles: Features ##